spinnaker/spinnaker/experimental/docker-compose/README.md

 ### Microsoft Azure

-Go to your Azure portal and select your remotespinnaker instance (under Virtual Machines).
+Go to your Azure portal and select your spinnakerremote instance (under Virtual Machines).

 * Navigate to endpoints.
 * Create a new endpoint for each of following ports: 9000, 8080 and 8084.